-Sapiens Decision is a set of complete decision management solutions that place software development in the hands of the business domain and enforce business logic across all enterprise applications.
+Sapiens Decision is a complete decision management platform that places software development in the hands of the business domain, creating "citizen developers," and enforces business logic across all enterprise applications.
 Decision effectively addresses the complexity of determining and then translating business logic - data, business rules and machine learning used to make business decisions - into operational code.
-The business ide of the organization can model, validate, test and simulate the business logic required for all new processes using Sapiens Decision.
+The business side of the organization can model, validate, test and simulate the business logic required for all new processes using Sapiens Decision.
 The process takes days or weeks, instead of months or years.
 A rigorous, structured approach ensures accuracy, efficiency and consistency during modeling.
 The models may then be automatically generated and deployed as code into automated DevOps environments, ensuring that the software is fully aligned with the organization's business needs.

-Sapiens is currently focusing on the development and marketing of Sapiens Decision in the financial services market in North America and Western Europe.
-Sapiens is building best practices to be used primarily by mortgage, retail and investment banking where the scale and complexity of operations requires enterprise-grade technology that can easily be adapted as policies and business strategies rapidly evolve.
-Sapiens also developed and markets Sapiens Decision for the insurance industry and leverage its industry knowledge and close relationships with its existing customers and partners Decision targets multiple markets, including consumer and commercial, investment and mortgage banking; as well as the P&C and life insurance markets.
+We are currently focusing on the development and marketing of Sapiens Decision in the financial services market in North America and Western Europe, and we are building best practices where the scale and complexity of operations requires enterprise-grade technology that can easily be adapted as policies and business strategies rapidly evolve.
+We developed and market Sapiens Decision for several verticals, including the insurance industry, and leverage our industry knowledge and close relationships with our existing customers and partners.
+Decision targets multiple markets: